gazebosim/docs/ros_installation.md

 related to Gz libraries from ROS deb repository.

-Selecting a different release of Gz than the one officially supported in each ROS distribution will require to compile the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) from source.
+Selecting a different release of Gz than the one officially supported in each ROS distribution will require that you manually compile the [`ros_gz bridge`](https://github.com/gazebosim/ros_gz) from source.
 Same applies for other ROS packages using Gz libraries that could also require code changes in they are not supporting the new Gz version chosen.